 As mentioned above, QuickSearch’s main advantage is that it allows you to search most of the library’s resources (like MEDLINE, CINAHL, the library’s eBooks, etc.) all at once.
 However, it does not search all of the library's resources.
 Several resource collections and databases are excluded from the search, including the following major health science resources:

 Also, because it searches across so many subjects, QuickSearch only has general limiting options that do not extend far beyond source type, language, peer-reviewed, or publication date.
 Meanwhile, as mentioned in the SHU Library Databases Tutorial, individual databases like MEDLINE provide far more specialized limiting options that you may find useful.

 It is up to you how you want to explore the library's resources.
-Most students end up using a combination of the QuickSearch and searching the databases individually.
+Many students end up using a combination of the QuickSearch and individual databases.